 Typical Healing Timeline After a D&C

 Recovery times vary depending on individual health factors and why the D&C was performed.
-However, there are general guidelines that most women follow:
+However, there are general guidelines that many women follow:

-- First Week: Heavy bleeding or spotting is common; cramping may occur.
+- First Week: Bleeding or spotting is common; cramping may occur.

-- Weeks 1-2: Bleeding usually tapers off to light spotting; energy levels start improving.
+- Weeks 1-2: Bleeding often tapers off to light spotting; energy levels start improving.

 During this period, it’s essential to monitor symptoms closely.
 Persistent heavy bleeding, foul-smelling discharge, fever, or severe pain warrant immediate medical evaluation.